 Through his academic research and employment as Media and Communications Officer at the Bartlett Development Planning Unit (DPU at University College London (UCL), Alexander Macfarlane has developed a body of experience in undertaking research projects that have employed participatory visual methodologies.
-In particular, my areas, Alexander's academic interest have focused on the role of communication practices in processes of social change, particularly in the urban context.
-Workshops he has helped planned and facilitate have built on the existing body of literature on participatory visual and storytelling methodologies in order to explore the interface between digital media and urban planning.
+In particular, Alexander's areas of academic interest have focused on the role of communication practices in processes of social change, particularly in the urban context.
+Workshops he has helped plan and facilitate have built on the existing body of literature on participatory visual and storytelling methodologies in order to explore the interface between digital media and urban planning.

 Through continued workshops, Alexander aims to develop his portfolio and experience in facilitating participatory visual workshops, and to continue exploring the role that media and communications can play in challenging representations of the urban poor produced through mainstream media, and to foster networks of potential citizens’ media groups who could continue to produce grassroots digital media outputs.

 Alexander has also been trained by PhotoVoice and InsightShare.

 Freetown through a citizens’ media lens – neighbourhood planning using participatory photography

 The one-week collaborative workshop aimed to bring together a group of ten participants from two Freetown informal settlements, Cockle Bay and Dwarzack, in order to utilise a participatory photography (PP) methodology that could feed into the ongoing SLURC research on ‘The Role of Action Area Plans for Inclusive City-Making in Freetown’.